ParallelMaths/parallel/pages/9-22-bird-brain.md

 * [ ] 215 kg
 * [ ] 284 kg

-^^^ hint id=1 marks=1
-The are of a triangle is half base multiplied by perpendicular height.
-In this case the base is 6 for one triangle and 8 for the other triangle.
-You can use Pythagoras to work out the perpendicular height.
-^^^

-_(This problem appeared in the first Schools' Mathematical Challenge in 1988 – 25 years ago.)_
+_(This problem appeared in the first Schools' Mathematical Challenge in 1988.)_

 ---